Skip to content

 Cold Sandwich Ideas for School

-Assuming we’re talking about kids for a moment, make sure you’re choosing ingredients your child enjoys.
+When you’re packing a cold sandwich for a child, remember to use spreads and fillings they enjoy.
 When you’re packing a lunch to send to school, you don’t want to introduce loads of new ingredients they might not love.
 Evenings and weekends are a great time to test out ingredients and hope they find some new favorites you can include in future lunches.

-If your kid is a fan of peanut butter and jelly sandwiches, but can’t take them because it’s a peanut free class/school, we have an article about the different types of spreads and butters you can use in its place.
-Be sure to have your child sample different options to see what they enjoy most.
-When sampling, test it out with the jellies and jams you know they enjoy to make sure the flavours blend well.
+If your child is a fan of peanut butter and jelly sandwiches, but can’t take them because it’s a peanut free class/school, here’s an article about peanut butter and nut butter alternatives.
+Be sure to have your kiddo sample different spreads to see what they enjoy most.
+When sampling, test it out with the jellies and jams you know they enjoy to make sure the flavors blend well.
+Also, don’t forget about chocolate spreads.
+These can be paired with a range of ingredients for more lunchbox variety.

 • Ham & Cheese Sandwich